When a Country Bans Social Media

 In the aftermath of a series of coordinated terrorist attacks Sunday, Sri Lanka blocked social-media sites in the country.
 According to The New York Times, the move was “a unilateral decision” on the part of the government, made out of fear that misinformation and hate speech could spread on platforms such as Facebook and Instagram and sow confusion or even incite more violence.
 Prime Minister Ranil Wickremesinghe pleaded with Sri Lankans to “please avoid propagating unverified reports and speculation.”

 This wasn’t the first time Sri Lanka had cut access to social media.
 Last March, after anti-Muslim riots struck the predominantly Buddhist nation, the government initiated a similar information blockade for the same reasons.
-Since then, the scrutiny on the services and their global reach has only intensified.
+Since then, scrutiny on the services and their global reach has only intensified.
 Last November, Facebook admitted that its service had been used to foment brutal ethnic violence in Myanmar.
-And last month, the Christchurch shooter live-streamed his rampage on Facebook; it reappeared continuously on that service, YouTube, and elsewhere, stymying tech companies’ efforts to stop the spread.
+And last month, the Christchurch, New Zealand, shooter live-streamed his rampage on Facebook; it reappeared continuously on that service, YouTube, and elsewhere, stymieing tech companies’ efforts to stop the spread.
 These countries didn’t ban the services, but Australia and New Zealand did call for stricter regulation of social-media companies.

 Read: Social-media silence in Sri Lanka